The Mega Backdoor Roth is a strategy that could allow you to contribute an extra $37,000 to your Roth IRA every year!

 Roth contributions are made with after-tax money (i.e. you paid tax on the money before putting it into the Roth) but the contributions are allowed to grow tax free and all principal and earnings can be withdrawn tax free when you reach standard retirement age.

-After-tax contributions are made with money you’ve already paid tax on (like Roth contributions) and the contributions can grow tax-free (like both) but all growth will be taxed upon withdrawal.
+After-tax contributions are made with money you’ve already paid tax on (like Roth contributions) and can grow tax-free but the growth will be taxed upon withdrawal.

 Here’s what your 401(k) would look like on January 1st:

 Next, assume you just leave it there and when you eventually leave your job, you find that the market has increased your 401(k) balance by 30%!

 Since all pre-tax contributions and all growth within the 401(k) will be taxed, here’s the money that would be subject to tax once you decide to tap into the account:

 As you can see, you don’t really have tax-free gains on the after-tax contributions, you have tax-deferred gains instead (because you eventually have to pay tax on the money).